NED roles Pathways to a portfolio career

 Be mindful of time frames

 A governor, academy or multi-academy trust trustee or other third-sector role should be a worthwhile career development in its own right, not just a means to an end to secure a NED role or expand your portfolio of positions.
 It can be easy to fall into the trap of feeling a NED role is the ‘next step’ after being on executive boards for a number of years, but if you are comfortable in the challenge of your current position, there is no need to covet a non-exec role just because your peers do.
 It is also important to understand the time commitments required of a NED appointment, and whether or not this fits into your career trajectory and responsibilities at present.
 At the same time, if you start to build towards your first non-executive role as you retire from your executive board position, you may find yourself overlooked in favour of a director who began their transition alongside their day-job.
-To discover what it takes to become a trustee, and how to balance this with your regular responsibilities in the boardroom, read more about our Role of the Trustee course.
+To discover what it takes to become a trustee, and how to balance this with your regular responsibilities in the boardroom.